 Because of this, water lily fits perfectly in any sensitive-skin formula.
 That’s why we added it to our Rescue + Relief Spray, as we wanted ingredients that would go to work immediately reducing swelling and redness, while providing a cooling and soothing effect for all skin types.

-Whether you have medically treated skin, rashes, eczema, psoriasis, rosacea, an irritated scalp, or you just finished shaving, our spray, infused with water lily, will help stop the irritation and allow your skin to relax and restore itself to a more comfortable and healthy condition.
+Whether you have medically treated skin, rashes, eczema, psoriasis, rosacea, an irritated scalp, or you just finished shaving, our spray, infused with water lily, will help stop the irritation and allow your skin to relax, renew, and restore itself to a more comfortable and healthy condition.

-Water Lily Helps Eliminate Toxins and Rejuvenate Skin
+Water Lily Helps Eliminate Toxins and Rejuvenate and Renew Skin

 White water lily also helps balance cell renewal in the skin, increasing the elimination of toxins, and creating an environment where the cells in the epidermis can develop as they should.
 It purifies and detoxifies, soothing the skin against irritations while also providing a conditioning and moisturizing effect.